 How it Works

 The Auto View Distance (AVD) utility will optimise X Plane’s graphics dynamically to bring you the best results for your configuration and you control how that happens.

-The computing power saved from needless far-distance calculations can be spent increasing the quality of the local area.
-Saving as little as 5% of the view distance can make all the difference by saving 9.25% of the surface area normally lost in haze.
+The computing power saved from needless far-distance calculations can be spent increasing the quality of your local area.
+Saving as little as 5% on the view distance normally lost in haze can make all the difference.

 Even in a correctly configured system there will be times when the complexity of scenery and weather can cause your FPS to drop to levels that cause visual stuttering.
 During these times the utility will automatically reduce the view distance to alleviate the burden and restore your minimum FPS.
 You control the speed and depth of that response.